This program serves as a resource for accurate, unbiased information on pest management and on the prevention and education of tick-borne illnesses.

 There are a number of permethrin products designed for different applications.
 Consumer should be careful to select product specially formulated for application to outerwear/camping gear.

-Apply permethrin to my footwear every four weeks.
+Apply permethrin to your footwear every four weeks.
 This is very important during the summer months.
 Nymph stage deer ticks, the size of a poppy seed, are down in the leaf litter…the first place they attach to are your shoes.
 This is a great FIRST line tactic…Nymph stage ticks are responsible for 85% of all tick-borne diseases in Massachusetts.

 Visit Insect Shield for insect repellant clothing and gear.